mesonbuild/meson/docs/markdown/IDE-integration.md

 # AST of a `meson.build`

-Since meson *0.55.0* it is possible to dump the AST of a `meson.build` as a JSON object.
+Since Meson *0.55.0* it is possible to dump the AST of a `meson.build` as a JSON object.
 The interface for this is `meson introspect --ast /path/to/meson.build`.